 Like YA?
 Like fantasy and/or science fiction?
-This is a list for you.
+If so, this is a list for you.
+Especially if you love diverse characters and diverse authors, since this list reflects my reading interests and so it leans heavily in that direction.
 These books totally swept me away while reading.
-I may also have stayed up late to finish a chapter.
+Occasionally I may also have stayed up late to finish a chapter.
 Or two.
-Or, um, the book.
-(What, you’ve never done that?)
-Hope you find something new and wonderful to read here!
+Or, um, the whole book.
+(Disclosure: Amazon links are affiliate links.)

-I haven’t had a chance to write a full-on review for this, but I had so much fun reading it.
-Fewer giant robots than I expected, but I adored the main characted, and as an anime-watcher I felt like I was slipping into a familiar and pleasant groove.
-Cannot wait for the sequel!
+I had so much fun reading this.
+Fewer giant robots than I expected, but I adored the main character, and as an anime-watcher I felt like I was slipping into a familiar and pleasant groove.

 Here’s the deal: “After a great war, the East Pacific is in ruins.
 In brutal Neo Seoul, where status comes from success in combat, ex-gang member Lee Jaewon is a talented pilot rising in the ranks of the academy.
 Abandoned as a kid in the slums of Old Seoul by his rebel father, Jaewon desires only to escape his past and prove himself a loyal soldier of the Neo State.
 When Jaewon is recruited into the most lucrative weapons development division in Neo Seoul, he is eager to claim his best shot at military glory.
 But the mission becomes more complicated when he meets Tera, a test subject in the government’s supersoldier project.
 Tera was trained for one purpose: to pilot one of the lethal God Machines, massive robots for a never-ending war.
 With secret orders to report on Tera, Jaewon becomes Tera’s partner, earning her reluctant respect.
 But as respect turns to love, Jaewon begins to question his loyalty to an oppressive regime that creates weapons out of humans.”